dag-andersen/Rust-Memory-Map/ITU-stuff/Report.md

 * Upgrade to redblack tree
 * Actually adding a nice api, instead of only running the code through testfuctions/benchmarks.
 * No reason to individually place each enty to the ip_table... i could just add them to an array in memory and then place that on disk
+* detach the names from the tree itself

 # Conclusion